alex-bezek/personal_website/README.md

 ### Environment Variables
 * RAILS_ENV : used to set the rails environment to production mode when deploying
 * SECRET_KEY_BASE : required when running in production mode
+* WEBPACK_DEV_SERVER : Determines if the webpack dev server should run in the background.
+Dev mode only
-* RAILS_SERVE_STATIC_FILES : Configures when in production mode if rails should serve the static assets from its public folder
+* SERVE_ASSETS_FROM_PUBLIC : Determines if assets should be served from public directory in dev mode as well.